 - Parker v.
 Ebsco Industries, Inc., 282 Ala.
 98, 104, 209 So.
 2d 383, 388 (Ala.
 1968)

 - Daughtry v.
 Capital Gas Company, 285 Ala.
 89, 92-93, 229 So.
 2d 480, 483 (Ala.
 1970)

 - Digitel Corp. v.
 Deltacom, Inc., 953 F. Supp.
 1486, 1496 (M.D.
 Ala.
 1996)

 - AL Section 8-1-193

-Alabama Non-Disclosure Agreement – A business form completed prior to engaging in the discussion of confidential information to prevent certain details from being shared with others.
+Alabama Non-Disclosure Agreement – A form completed prior to engaging in the discussion of confidential information to prevent trade secrets from being shared with others.

-Alabama Non-Solicitation Agreement – Prevents an employee from conducting business with an employer’s clients and customers post-termination.
+Alabama Non-Solicitation Agreement – Prevents an employee from engaging professionally with an employer’s clients, customers, and employees post-termination.